sullis/Doppelauge/TEST_BY_ANNOTATION.md

 By putting tests directly above the method themselves, it becomes natural to update the tests whenever the code is changed.
-The tests also start to serve as documentation for how the method works.
+The tests also start to serve as documentation for the methods.

 Example